-- I use the Eye AF, available in both AF-S and AF-C modes and for both still images and video, to focus on recognizable human subjects’ eyes when taking portraits.
-With any focusing way when taking still photos of animals, I use eye AF there too.
+- I use the Eye AF, available in both AF-S and AF-C modes and for still images and video, to focus on recognizable human subjects’ eyes when taking portraits.
+With any focusing way when taking still photos of animals, I use eye AF there, too.

 - I use the Focus Magnifier function for critical focus when honing in on intricate subject details.

 It has a fully articulated 3-inch LCD screen with a 1440k dot resolution.

 It was helpful when I was recording animal footage.

 Articulating screens are more video-oriented than tilting; every professional photographer understands fixed screens.